 • Rhythm: Rhythm is the underlying pulse that drives a song forward.
 Rhythm can also create different patterns and accents that make the music more interesting and varied.

 • Form: This is the structure or shape of a song or composition.
-With form we can organise the music into different parts or sections such as introduction, verse, chorus, bridge, etc. This helps the listener follow and understand the music better.
+With musical form, we can organise the music into different parts or sections such as introduction, verse, chorus, bridge, etc. This helps the listener follow and understand the music better.
 You can also use it to make a piece of music more interesting.

 You can teach yourself music composition in many different ways.
 But it will always be a mix of analysing and listening to music, reading books, working with musicians, following classes from an instructor or professor or attending courses and master classes.
 Just don’t forget that one of the most important things of all is to consistently write music.
-Maybe not every day, but definitely every couple of days you need to write some music.
+Maybe not every day, but every couple of days you need to write some music.
 I believe in the power of dedication and habit, not in divine inspiration.

-Yes, it definitely is!
+Yes, it is!
 Never let anybody tell you that it is not possible to learn music composition.
 There are many different ways that you can learn to compose music.

 • By yourself: You read a lot about music, watch tutorials on YouTube and buy some courses online.
 Find musicians in your circle of friends and ask them to perform any music that you write.
 This will be very useful and will be a great learning experience.
 Also, ask them what they think and how you could improve it.
 You don’t have to take all their advice, but feedback is always better than having none at all.

 • At a music school or faculty of music: Here you will have an official composition professor who guides you in your creative journey.
 Apart from having music composition as a subject, you will also have different classes such as music theory, orchestration and solfeggio.
-For a list of famous music faculties see the list below.
+A list of famous music faculties see the list below.

 If you want to get a degree in music then here are some of the more well-known universities that you could apply to: